 Have you embraced small space living or find yourself occupying a house or apartment with less than ideal square footage?
+A lot of the times it can be hard decorating a small apartment, but luckily it’s not impossible.
 Whether by design or necessity or these circumstances call for lots of planning and creative thinking.
 Today, let’s tackle the small dining area.
 In this post, we’re excited to be sharing tips and ideas for maximizing less than optimal dining spaces by using a small table–bistro, ice cream or breakfast table and chairs.

 A chic eclectic breakfast/dining nook has been created with a clever built-in corner banquette, Tulip style table and modern wood chairs.
 A lovely gallery of vintage photos and prints above and a pretty pile of decorative pillows finish off this irresistible corner.